Will an open line of credit from Dominion Financial appear on my credit report?

 Generally yes.
 We are not concerned the source of your down payment for the deal, so long as your credit, current income, and bank statements illustrate your ability to pay back the loan.

 Do you check the title?
-Are there title feels?
+Are there title fees?

 As a matter of standard operating procedure, all lenders require a clear marketable title prior to loan approval.
 This protects our investment and it also protects you.
 Contact your local investor friendly title company or title attorney.
 They should be able to provide you with a list of fees that are associated with title.